Mathematics and Design for Young Children

 Counting Cards With PDF Counting Cards Without PDF

-- You will find how to create a classroom culture that starts slowly at first and then gathers speed, like a snowball rolling downhill.
+You will find how to create a classroom culture that .starts slowly at first and then gathers speed, like a snowball rolling downhill.
 The energy is amazing.
-After finally piecing all this together , my first full year of doing all of it together magical.

-- You will find a structure that offers engaging ways of reconceptualizing simple life events, like the shoes in the hall and crackers on a plate, When children become engaged, they start making further discoveries and intentions, leading onward through the year to elementary level representations and abstract relationships.
+You will find a structure for reconceptualizing simple life events, like the shoes in the hall and crackers on a plate.

 - This is a photo someone took and shared with me.

-- The photo shows a table, a child in a chair, and four 1″x3″ wooden blocks.
+- The photo shows a table, a child’s hip in a chair, and four 1″ x 3″ wooden blocks.

-- Three of the blocks are three identically oriented adjacent blocks; one block is butted against the ends, at right angles, slightly offset.
+- Three of the blocks are identically oriented and fully adjacent; one block is butted against the ends, at right angles to the three, slightly offset.

 If you want to read these flat wooden blocks as an expression containing number, your community could treat them as manifestations of how four-ness works.
 Four has consistency no matter what the arrangement.
 That constant, if recognized rapidly, without the need to count, is an understanding in arithmetic called subitizing.
 Another basic concept, partitions, is represented as one-three, which could be expressed in English as “one plus three” or expressed in symbols as 1+3 or 4-1 or 4/3 or 3/4 or 1/4 or 3:1 or 25% and 75%.

-If you want to read these flat blocks as a story, too, it could be the wolf attacking the house of three little pigs.
+If you want to read these flat blocks as a story instead, you could say the wolf attacks the house belonging to three fearful pigs.

-If you want to read these blocks as something of beauty, you could appreciate the child’s arrangement of wood grain, perhaps, flowing across the faces.
+If you want to read these blocks in terms of their aesthetics, you could note the arrangement of wood grain, perhaps, how it flows across the faces, the knots flowing and breaking, imagining the history of those trees.

 - The educators offer elegant, aesthetic materials with mathematical affordances.